 On July 2, 2018, the Company entered into two Standard Exclusive License Agreements with Sublicensing Terms for AL001 with the Licensor and its affiliate, the University of South Florida (the "AL001 Licenses"), pursuant to which the Licensor granted the Company a royalty bearing exclusive worldwide licenses limited to the field of Alzheimer's, under United States Patent Nos. (i) 9,840,521, entitled "Organic Anion Lithium Ionic Cocrystal Compounds and Compositions", filed September 24, 2015 and granted December 12, 2017, and (ii) 9,603,869, entitled "Lithium Co-Crystals for Treatment of Neuropsychiatric Disorders", filed May 21, 2016 and granted March 28, 2017.
 On February 1, 2019, the Company entered into the First Amendments to the AL001 Licenses, on March 30, 2021, the Company entered into the Second Amendments to the AL001 Licenses and on June 8, 2023, the Company entered into the Third Amendments to the AL001 Licenses (collectively, the "AL001 License Agreements").
-The Third Amendments to the AL001 Licenses modified the timing of the payments license fees.
+The Third Amendments to the AL001 Licenses modified the timing of the payments for the license fees.

 The AL001 License Agreements require that the Company pay combined royalty payments of 4.5% on net sales of products developed from the licensed technology for AL001.
 The Company has already paid an initial license fee of \$200,000 for AL001.
-As an additional licensing fee for the license of the AL001 technologies, the Licensor received 2,227,923 shares of the Company's common stock.
+As an additional licensing fee for the license of the AL001 technologies, the Licensor received 148,528 shares of Common Stock.
 Minimum royalties for AL001 License Agreements are \$40,000 on the first anniversary of the first commercial sale, \$80,000 on the second anniversary of the first commercial sale and \$100,000 on the third anniversary of the first commercial sale and every year thereafter, for the life of the AL001 License Agreements.

 On May 1, 2016, the Company entered into a Standard Exclusive License Agreement with Sublicensing Terms for ALZN002 with the Licensor (the "ALZN002 License"), pursuant to which the Licensor granted the Company a royalty bearing exclusive worldwide license limited to the field of Alzheimer's Immunotherapy and Diagnostics, under United States Patent No. 8,188,046, entitled "Amyloid Beta Peptides and Methods of Use", filed April 7, 2009 and granted May 29, 2012.
-On August 18, 2017, the Company entered into the First Amendment to the ALZN002 License, on May 7, 2018, the Company entered into the Second Amendment to the ALZN002 License, on January 31, 2019, the Company entered into the Fourth Amendment to the ALZN002 License, on March 30, 2021, the Company entered into the Fifth Amendment to the ALZN002 License and on April 17, 2023, the Company entered into the Sixth Amendment to the ALZN002 License (collectively, the "ALZN002 License Agreement").
-The Sixth Amendments to the ALZN002 License modified the timing of the payments license fees.
+On August 18, 2017, the Company entered into the First Amendment to the ALZN002 License, on May 7, 2018, the Company entered into the Second Amendment to the ALZN002 License, on January 31, 2019, the Company entered into the Fourth Amendment to the ALZN002 License, on March 30, 2021, the Company entered into the Fifth Amendment to the ALZN002 License, on April 17, 2023, the Company entered into the Sixth Amendment to the ALZN002 License and on December 11, 2023, the Company entered into the Seventh Amendment to the ALZN002 License (collectively, the "ALZN002 License Agreement").
+The Seventh Amendment to the ALZN002 License fees.

 The ALZN002 License Agreement requires the Company to pay royalty payments of 4% on net sales of products developed from the licensed technology for ALZN002.
 The Company has already paid an initial license fee of \$200,000 for ALZN002.
-As an additional licensing fee for the license of ALZN002, the Licensor received 3,601,809 shares of the Company's common stock.
+As an additional licensing fee for the license of ALZN002, the Licensor received 240,120 shares of Common Stock.
 Minimum royalties for ALZN002 are \$20,000 on the first anniversary of the first commercial sale, \$40,000 on the second anniversary of the first commercial sale and \$50,000 on the third anniversary of the first commercial sale and every year thereafter, for the life of the ALZN002 License Agreement.